Szymekk44/RadianceOS/README.md

 RadianceOS is an operating system based on [Cosmos](https://github.com/CosmosOS/Cosmos), developed in C# by [Szymekk](https://youtube.com/Szymekk).

-## Window System
-RadianceOS boasts a sophisticated windowing system that supports features such as window resizing, maximizing, repositioning, and multitasking.
-Run multiple applications simultaneously in separate windows to enhance your productivity.

 > [!CAUTION]
 > RadianceOS is in a very early stage of development!
 (There's still crap in the code)

+## Window System
+RadianceOS boasts a sophisticated windowing system that supports features such as window resizing, maximizing, repositioning, and multitasking.

 ## Applications
 RadianceOS includes a variety of built-in applications, providing a versatile computing environment.
 Notable applications include: